ArthurWHenry/js-challenge-boilerplate/README.md

 - Node.js (16.14.0^)
 - npm (8^)

-Once you have Node.js and npm installed, install the Angular CLI tool globally on your system:
+Once you have Node.js and npm installed, install the Angular CLI tool globally using the terminal:

 ```bash
 npm install -g @angular/cli